thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 3.1 - Qualifying Alphabetic and Numeric Ranges

 A range is a valid set of values for a single character.
-For instance `[A-Z]` qualifies one alphabetic value for the range of letters A thru Z, so `[A-Z][A-Z]` would qualify two alphabetic text values.
+For instance `[A-Z]` qualifies one uppercase alphabetic value for the range of letters A thru Z, so `[A-Z][A-Z]` would qualify two uppercase alphabetic text values.
 This would match the text string `TX`.

 ```sql
 SELECT 'TX' REGEXP '[A-Z][A-Z]' --true